THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Tax is included in the pricing shown, but gratuities are not.
 If the Disney Character meal is a buffet, the price includes all you care to eat food and a non alcoholic beverage.
 A child is aged between 3 and 9.
 Your 10 year old is an adult when you are looking at paying for anything at Disney!

 We include a sample of the menu and include our favorites.
-All menus and prices are subject to change.
+All menus and prices are subject to change, but are correct in February 2018.

 Photo by PrincesssAshley